Rio De Janeiro to Host the 2016 Summer Olympics and Paralympics

 During the 2008 Summer Olympics in Beijing, China, the four shortlisted candidates participated in the Olympic Games Observer Program.
 The candidates were also required to submit a Candidature File containing detailed answers to 300 technical questions of the IOC.
 From April 2 to May 9, the IOC Evaluation Commission inspected the four candidate cities on-site.
 On October 2, 2009, the decision was released in Copenhagen, Denmark.

 Major plans for the Summer Olympics are being implemented in Rio.
-Olympic lanes connecting the four proposed Olympic zones and the Antonio Carlos Jobim International Airport will be built.
+Olympic lanes will be built connecting the four proposed Olympic zones and the Antonio Carlos Jobim International Airport.
 Olympic villages with accommodations and training facilities will be dedicated to the athletes.
-Media villages and hotel rooms will be allocated to the media who will be covering the event.
+Media villages and hotel rooms will be allocated to the media covering the event.
 Rio’s Bus Rapid Transit (BRT) system is the primary mode of transportation to the different locations within the city.
 The Federal Government has strategies to ensure safety and security.